NBA Global Games: History

 In November 2021, the NBA and the United Arab Emirates signed a multiyear partnership agreement.
 The NBA made its first trip to Abu Dhabi for two preseason games between the Atlanta Hawks and the Milwaukee Bucks in October 2022.
 The second time two preseason games between the Dallas Mavericks and the Minnesota Timberwolves were held, in October 2023.
 The NBA returned to the Etihad Arena third time for two preseason games between the Denver Nuggets and the Boston Celtics, held on October 4 and 6, 2024.
 The league faced criticism from rights groups, with the Human Rights Watch accusing the NBA of helping the United Arab Emirates in "sportswashing" its poor human rights record.
 On September 30, 2024, HRW sent a letter to the NBA, asking it to ensure that the preseason games do not become a distraction, alleging the United Arab Emirates of using major sporting events to polish its image.
 A group of human rights organizations also called for the NBA to cancel the Abu Dhabi games, citing the country's involvement in the ongoing Sudan crisis.
+The planned 2026 Abu Dhabi preseason games and a potential preseason game in Doha as part of the lead up to the 2027 FIBA World Cup were cancelled due to the outbreak of the 2026 Iran war, however the league plans to return to the region when possible.